jlandsmann/wwu-cv-seam-carving/README.md

 we observed a way more variation of accuracy and loss.
 That's the reason why we decided to keep the new optimizer altough the accuracy is lower than before.
+We noticed that the accuracy still converges, so we tested different optimizer and loss functions.
+But neither had a noticeable impact.

+So we set up the theorie our network has too many paramters for too little data.
+The fact that we cannot overfit our model by using the same data for training and testing.

+## Smaller network
+That the reason why we reduced our network size to ensure that our paramter count is not too large.